andreaszelezny/K-Means-Clustering/README.md

 # K-Means-Clustering

-K-means and Kernel K-means in F#
+Implementation of the following clustering algorithms: K-means and Kernel K-means.
+Implementation of the following supervised clustering evaluation metrics: purity and normalized mutual information (NMI).

+Input data: multidimensional data points as space separated values.